SnehalKansal/Foodle-Food-delivery-/README.md

-# Food Delivery App
+# Foodle - Food Delivery App

-A Flask-based food delivery web application with MySQL database integration.
+A Flask-based food delivery web application with MySQL database integration, designed with a dark-themed UI and Indian Rupee pricing.

 ## Features

 - Browse restaurants and their menus
 - Add items to cart
-- Place orders with delivery information
+- Place orders with customer information (name, email, address, phone)
+- View order history and status
+- Manage customers and delivery drivers
-- Store data in MySQL database
+- Store all data in MySQL database
 - Secure credential management with .env file

 ## Prerequisites